Honor 7X review: A contender for budget king

 Conclusion

-This is, by no means, perfect; however, I find it hard to complain or argue when you consider that Huawei managed to accomplish what it did with a device that costs $199 in the U.S. At that price, it's easier to overlook some of its quirks, but shipping with Nougat, microUSB, and the lack of an oleophobic coating is much harder to excuse.
+This is, by no means, perfect; however, I find it hard to complain or argue when you consider that Huawei managed to accomplish what it did with a device that costs $199 in the U.S. At that price, it's easier to overlook some of its quirks, but shipping with Nougat and microUSB is much harder to excuse, I think.

 I don't know when Huawei will push Oreo to the 7X, but I imagine that it'll be in early 2018 (the company was relatively quick to update the 6X to Nougat).
 On my review unit, there's an app that lets you sign up for the beta program, so if you're interested in getting the latest, then I'd recommend going that route.